Carrot Cake Cupcakes with Vanilla Cream Cheese Frosting

 How to Make Carrot Cake Cupcakes

-Fill 12 greased muffin cups with the cupcake batter and bake until the cupcakes are domed, set, springy to the touch, and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.
+3. Fill 12 muffin cups greased with cooking spray or lined with cupcake liners with the cupcake batter, and bake until the cupcakes are domed, set, springy to the touch, and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.

 Can I Double This Recipe?